 - Heat what you need – Closing registers in rooms you use only rarely will encourage energy conservation; however, keep the number of registers you adjust or close to a minimum.
 Too high of a variance in airflow can negatively affect the furnace system, as it depends on a large volume of supply and return air to generate heat and maintain efficient system operations.
 On the other hand, do you want to pay to heat that guest room that no one uses?

 - Change your lighting – Lighting has come a long way, and there’s now a plethora of options from which homeowners can choose.
 They make conserving energy in your home a no-brainer, as energy-efficient options like LED lightbulbs are a low-cost investment that generates a significant payback.
 These bulbs not only utilize much less energy than standard ones, they also last quite a bit longer, they are less likely to break or become damaged and they don’t generate very much heat when they’re on, unlike standard bulbs that can greatly contribute to the home’s heating load.

-If you’d like more tips on conserving energy in your home, contact Black Diamond today.
-We serve homeowners in the greater Chicagoland area for all of their heating and air conditioning, plumbing, electric and sewer service and needs.
+If you’d like to learn more about conserving energy in your home, contact Black Diamond or call us at (866) 350-4793 today.
+We serve homeowners for all of their heating and air conditioning, plumbing, electric and sewer service needs.

 Please fill out the form and we will get in touch with you shortly.
 We look forward to serving you!